igor-ka/ngcourse-blog/components-in-angular-1.x.md

 In summary, a component is an object that structures and represents a UI element.
 It consists of two parts, component controller in charge of view logic and component template representing the view.

 It is also worth noting that there is no `$scope` or `$watch` in Angular 2, so you should avoid them like fire.
-The good news is that if you were following the best practices and style guides, you should already on the right track.
+The good news is that if you were following the best practices and style guides, you should be on the right track.

 ### Why Components?